vingeraycn/ruuri/README.md

 ...
   <DraggableGrid
     // Put your data here
-    // Every data item must have a string type unique key. data={[
+    // Every data item must have a STRING type unique key, such as the id field in data below. data={[
       {
         id: 'id-1',